ThriveCoin/thc-challenge-api-js/make-api/CHALLENGE.md

   - Amount of tokens
 - For checking matic balance you can use https://docs.polygonscan.com/ on testnet
 - Google sheet document id and sheet name should be fetched from Environment in data store that corresponds to current scenario
+- Scenario should have few operations executed, ideally 30, but at most 40 operations

 ## API Docs